zoffixznet/perl6.party/post/On-Troll-Hugging-Hole-Digging-and-Improving-Open-Source-Communities.md

 <img class="img-thumbnail img-responsive center-block"
     src="/assets/pics/hug-pics/third-option1.png" alt="">

 However, there's no *the* "I".
 Since time parameter is involved, the "I" being reprimanded for offending behaviour is the person in the past.
-If you're over 30 years old, you can probably easily recall the "you" from a decade or more ago and see that past "you" and the current "you" differ vastly on many ideas.
+If you're over 30 years old, you can probably easily recall the "you" from a decade or more ago and see that the past "you" and the current "you" differ vastly on many ideas.
 The two "you"s are different people.

 With that in mind, when discussing my offending behaviour, you and the "I" from the present can work on the third "I", the one in the future.
 Under this paradigm, the discussion looks like this: